 Kindness in kids goes beyond gentle interactions with peers and includes acting in a way that considers the thoughts and feelings of others in the broader community.
 Here are 5 simple ways that we can provide opportunities to practice kindness with our kids.

 Demonstrating kindness as a parent goes beyond treating other adults with thoughtfulness and love, it includes reacting to our own children with kindness and care.
 Thinking about the choices of words that we use, and accounting for their thoughts and feelings in our actions will model this.

 2. Provide Opportunities to Care for Others

 This can be through volunteer work such as donating food and clothes to those less fortunate, or by making a card for a loved one.
-Create opportunities for your kids to engage inno matter how ‘large’ or ‘small’.
+Create opportunities for your kids to engage in acts of kindness no matter how ‘large’ or ‘small’.

 3. Teach Empathy

 Ask questions like “how do you think he/she feels?” or make statements like “I wonder what he/she is thinking” when at a play date or even when reading a book.
 Helping our kids to understand social cues and read facial expressions are great ways to teach them to think about how others might be feeling, a large component of showing empathy.